Improving healthy eating for people with disability

 NDS has been funded through the Tasmanian Department of Health to deliver a program to improve healthy eating among people with disability.

-There are two parts to the program: cooking demonstrations, which are tailored to the needs of individual organisations.
-Nutrition workshops are also scheduled across Tasmania to help equip people with the skills and knowledge to improve their healthy eating.
+There are two parts to the program: cooking demonstrations, which are tailored to the needs of registered participants, and nutrition workshops, which help equip people with the skills and knowledge to improve their healthy eating.
+Both are scheduled across Tasmania, with up and coming dates to be found on the NDS events page.

 This is a two-year project, concluding June 2023.

 Specific classes, tailored to the needs of each small group, these cooking demonstrations are a wonderful opportunity for people with disability and the people who support them.
-Nutrition Solution will design a cooking class that covers any dietary interests a particular group might have, and facilitate a demonstration that is engaging, fun, and educational.
-Nutrition Solutions can cover different cuisines, healthy alternatives, allergy friendly diets, texture modified diets, or really anything the participants are interested in.
+Nutrition Solutions will design a cooking class that will aim to cover any dietary interests a particular group might have, and facilitate a demonstration that is engaging, fun, and educational.
+Nutrition Solutions can cover different cuisines, healthy alternatives, allergy-friendly diets, texture-modified diets, or really anything the participants are interested in.

 Nutrition education workshops